-Motors are electrically noisy.
-Good motor noise suppression will improve system reliability by reducing the chance of MOSFET latch up and failure [more details here].
+Electric motors are electrically noisy, the sparks commonly seen at the brushes are a source of radio frequency interference [RFI] that can interfer with both the host controller and other systems.
+Good motor noise suppression will improve system reliability by reducing the chance of MOSFET latch up and failure.

 - Make sure your motor has a suppression capacitor fitted.
 A small ceramic capacitor 10nF / 100v is often fitted internally across the motor brushes.
 If your motor does not already have one, fit one externally across the motor connections as near to the motor as possible.
 There’s more information on this subject in the page Radio Controlled Machines: General wiring hints